ghostdevv/jellycommands/docs/guide/quickstart.md

 ## TypeScript

 `JellyCommands` supports typescript.
-The CLI `npm init jellycommands` will ask you whether you would like to use it.
+The CLI `npm create jellycommands` will ask you whether you would like to use it.
 The template uses [`tsm`](https://github.com/lukeed/tsm) to run code without a compilation step, but you can easily swap it out for `tsc` or another compiler like `tsup` if you prefer a compilation step.